We are going to begin today in II Timothy 3, which is where we left off in the previous sermon.

-I mentioned to you that God clearly counseled parents to correct their children consistently, and in measure, using both verbal rebuking and spanking.
-The purpose of those two is to drive foolishness and self-centeredness from the child's heart.
+I mentioned to you that God clearly counsels parents to correct their children consistently, and in measure, using both verbal rebuking and spanking.
+The purpose of those two is to drive foolishness—and self-centeredness is foolishness—from the child's heart.

-There are clear reasons why Satan is focused on childrearing to reach his objective.
+There are clear reasons why Satan is focused on childrearing to reach his objectives.
 One is that children are literally defenseless.
 They are the most vulnerable to the persuasions of his methods, and the most easily manipulated in our culture.
-Brethren, mark this down in your mind.
-They are not born with the restraint of self-control.
+Brethren, mark this down in your mind: They are not born with the restraint of self-control.
 Anybody with a baby ought to know that.